Methods of Cannabis Consumption

 Pros: Some formulas have concentrations of less available cannabinoids like THCV and CBN.
 Very discreet, with no odor.

-Cons: Tinctures are commonly formulated with alcohol, which may not be desirable for some patients.
+Cons: Tinctures are commonly formulated with alcohol, which may not be desirable for some users.
 Light, heat and oxygen will degrade the THC content, so bottles must be opaque and tightly sealed.

 Ayurvedic practitioners have used cannabis-enriched lotions, balms, salves and other preparations for thousands of years.
 The cannabinoids are absorbed into the skin for more focused therapeutic effects.